 What if there is a technical problem during an online exam?

 You are strongly encouraged to take your course’s sample test before attempting online tests.
-If you experience technical difficulties during an online exam, email your instructor immediately, advise them of the problem, and submit the exam problem report in your course.
-Please also email email@example.com.
+If you experience technical difficulties during an online exam, email your instructor immediately to advise them of the problem (copy The Chang School at email@example.com), and submit the exam problem report in your course.

 Are online exams timed?

 Online exams are time-logged from the moment you access the exam to the time it is submitted.
 You are responsible for monitoring your time.
 Instructors will know exactly how long you took to write the exam and if you stayed within your time allowance (for example, two hours).

 My exam has a Respondus Lockdown Browser requirement.
 How can I learn more about this tool?

 Visit LMS Support for instructions on how to download and test this software, FAQs, and support information.